Court decisions and pending rule changes that define how the bankruptcy discharge bar works — and why it fails.

 Under the current system, discharges are entered automatically by the clerk unless someone files an objection.
 If no one objects — which is common when creditors lack economic incentive to monitor — debtors who are statutorily barred under Sections 727(a)(8), 727(a)(9), or 1328(f) receive discharges anyway.
 The Connelly-Kahn proposal shifts verification from adversarial policing to judicial gatekeeping.

 This is a direct response to the enforcement gap our national data quantifies.
 When we screened 56,000+ Chapter 13 cases, we found hundreds of debtors who appear barred under 1328(f) but received discharges — because no one objected.
-Rules Suggestion 25-BK-N would close this gap systemically.
+Rules Suggestion 26-BK-3 would close this gap systemically.
 It is currently pending before the Advisory Committee on Bankruptcy Rules.
 Filice is cited as the catalyst.

 The Ninth Circuit held that a bankruptcy court may sua sponte vacate a discharge that was entered in violation of Section 727(a)(8).
 The court does not need to wait for a party to raise the issue — it has independent authority to correct a discharge that should never have been granted.